PancrePal-xiaoyibao/chictr-mcp-server/README_EN.md

 ## 🙏 Acknowledgements

 This project uses public data from the Chinese Clinical Trial Registry (ChiCTR).
 We thank ChiCTR for their contributions to medical research.

+Speical thanks to the contribution & development of [Xiaoyibao-Pancrepal](www.xiaoyibao.com.cn) & [xiao-x-bao community](https://info.xiao-x-bao.com.cn) to support cancer/rare disease patients and their families with ❤️ & AI！